Things To See and Do

 See artefacts discovered at the site, on display for the first time, as well beautiful book sculptures which illustrate the castle's literary links.
 An innovative 3D model of the headland provides a fascinating demonstration of how the site has developed through time.

-Our outdoor interpretation takes you on a journey of discovery.
-Explore the history of the castle and the role that legends have played in shaping the site.
-A series of panels reveal 1500 years of Tintagel's past - from a royal stronghold, to thriving trading port, to a castle of romantic stories.
+Our outdoor displays guide you through the history of the castle and the role that legends have played in shaping the site.
+A series of panels reveal 1,500 years of Tintagel's past - from a royal stronghold, to thriving trading port, to a castle of romantic stories.

 Soak up the natural beauty of this dramatic headland.
 Circle the island paths to take in a series of amazing views along the rocky coast, or just sit back and enjoy the calm tranquillity.

 Discover the legend of King Arthur in the dramatic and romantic setting of Tintagel.
 This iconic hero was first linked to Tintagel in the 12th century, when it was named by Geoffrey of Monmouth as the place where Arthur was conceived.

 From Geoffrey's medieval history of kings, to the poetry of Alfred, Lord Tennyson, the allure of Arthur has continued to captivate us.
 Find out why for yourself when you visit this special place.

 Explore the remains of the Dark Age settlement where Cornish rulers lived and traded with far off shores, importing exotic goods and trading tin.

 You can see the deep defensive ditch which protected the settlement as you pass through the entrance into the castle.

 Imagine what life was like at Tintagel as you walk through the remains of houses built between the 5th and 7th centuries AD on this remote and beautiful rocky headland.

 Down on the Beach